-Reimbursement Arrangements and Collaborative Arrangements
+Collaborative Arrangements

-The Company is reimbursed by TGTX, a related party, for their share of the cost of the license and future milestone payments that are payable to Dana-Farber Cancer Institute pursuant to the license agreement, for costs incurred as part of the Sponsored Research Agreement between the Company and NeuPharma, Inc. ("NeuPharma"), and for certain development and patent costs incurred pursuant to the sublicense agreement for CK-103 (see Note 3).
-The gross amount of these reimbursed costs are reported as revenue in the accompanying Statements of Operations.
-The Company acts as a principal, bears credit risk and may perform part of the services required in the transactions.
-Consistent with ASC 605-45-15 these reimbursements are treated as revenue to the Company.
-The actual expenses creating the reimbursements are reflected as research and development expenses.
+The Company is paid by TGTX, a related party, a share of the cost of the license, development and future milestone payments that are payable under the agreements as described in Note 3.
+The gross amount of these payments are reported as revenue in the accompanying Condensed Statements of Operations.
+The Company acts as a principal, bears credit risk, obtains subcontractors and may perform part of the services required in the transactions.
+Consistent with ASC 605-45-15 these payments are treated as revenue to the Company.
+The actual expenses creating the payments by TGTX are reflected as research and development expenses.